lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 So this 8000km distance journey is happy and sad at the same time.
 I had 6 accidents in the journey, 4 of them were about no electricty in the mountains area, one is that I drove fast to hit a hole to make the tire blew out, the last is that I drove the car to the canal untentionally.
 The happy thing is that the scene and the people I met in the journey.

+And in the journey, I attended an interview of full stack engineer position (Base HK) from OCBC Bank.
+This is the first interview I atteneded outside the China.

+After returning from the Tibet, I continued to learn something about machine learning.
+I began to watch the nanoGPT video made by Andrej Karpathy again and again.
+And I tried to type out the code by myself.
+I still didn't understand.
+I printed out around 30 papers to learn.
+I read the book "Programming PyTorch for Deep Learning".
+I found more example projects or tutorials from PyTorch to learn.And then all these things become a little apparent to me.

+I began to apply jobs of machine leaning positions.
+And finally, I got an interview of the position Speech Machine Learning Engineer of a startup in Guangzhou.
+It was interesting to join such interview.
+I shared my knowledge to others though they didn't reach out to me later.
+We talked about Openai Whisper.
+I happend to begin to learn about it but didn't made some progress.

+It gave me confidence about my move to machine learning.
+And then I attended the courses in the Coursera platform to get some certificates.
+I took two, Machine Learning Specialization and Deep Learning Specialization.
+I didn't watch much videos because I thought I already knew something.
+I found that the homework about writing code about neural network to recognize MNIST dataset is easy to me.
+Because I really learned carefully about this before.

+I noticed that at the later phase, I began to lose patience.
+I even used ChatGPT to find out the answer of some homework.
+I was urgent to get these certificates to find machine learning jobs.
+This was bad behavior.
+The people who deeply understand the knowledge can know the people who don't.
+And I became aware of the knowledge gap between me and the qualified machine learning engineer.
+It may still needs one year for me.
+And the sad news was that in the market, there were no many positions for the junior machine learning  engineer.
+I stopped taking more certificates after taking two certificates with some cheating.
+And I began to learn the homework code which ChatGPT helped me to do in the weekend accompanying my daughter to play in the children center.

+So I began to understand more about recurrent neural network, recommender systems, reinforcement learning.
+But it should be still shallow understanding without thinking out the code by my own.

+I began to take some Kaggle competions.